apache/druid/docs/content/querying/lookups.md

    ]
  ```

 Proper functionality of Namespaced lookups requires the following extension to be loaded on the broker, peon, and historical nodes:
-`io.druid.extensions:druid-namespace-lookup`
+`druid-namespace-lookup`

 ## Cache Settings